Invenio-Solutions/InvenioRunBook/docs/Spring/TestingPractices.md

 ## Test the Web Layer

-Use `@WebMvcTest` to test REST APIs exposed through Controllers without the server part running.
-Only list Controllers that are being tested.
+Using `@WebMvcTest` will enable to test only the  REST APIs exposed through Controllers without the server part running.

 ```
 @RunWith(SpringRunner.class)